• Home

 2) In-Vitro Fertilization

-Concerns about infertility are among the reasons one should consult their doctors if they are planning to have a baby.
+According to dr anthony marren, concerns about infertility are among the primary reasons one should consult their doctors if they are planning to have a baby.
+Many partners try for a long time, and for many given causes, they cannot conceive.
 In this case, your doctor may recommend in-vitro fertilization for you.
 IVF is a way of using medicines and surgical approaches to assist reproduction.
 It is used to help people with fertility issues conceive a baby.
 This procedure requires a fertility doctor (a reproductive endocrinologist) to take mature eggs from a woman’s ovaries and then fertilize them in a lab.

 First, the woman is given medications to help make several of her eggs mature for fertilization – this process is called ovulation induction.
 Then, her eggs are collected to be mixed with sperm to help fertilize the eggs – this is known as insemination.
 The eggs and sperm are specially stored together to make fertilization happen.
 Sperm may be injected directly into the egg if the sperm has low motility, which means it cannot swim well, to reach the egg for fertilization.